 Research topics: parameter estimation problems in system identification and computer vision, model reconstruction in the presence of measurement noise

-Brief description: With applications in computer vision and pattern recognition, I have proposed fast, robust and accurate methods for estimating parameters of curves and surfaces captured with an implicit model f(x)=0, and clustering methods for scattered point clouds (e.g. 3D data acquired with a laser scanner) in which the entire model is a composition of such curves and surfaces.
-In the context of identifying dynamic systems (when observations are coupled in time), I have proposed an effective nonlinear parameter estimation method.
+With applications in computer vision and pattern recognition, I proposed fast, robust and accurate methods for estimating parameters of curves and surfaces captured with an implicit model f(x)=0, and clustering methods for scattered point clouds (e.g. 3D data acquired with a laser scanner) in which the entire model is a composition of such curves and surfaces.
+In the context of identifying dynamic systems (when observations are coupled in time), I proposed an effective nonlinear parameter estimation method.

 In addition, I taught several courses on introductory programming, databases and software design, and took part in open- and closed-source projects.

 MSc in Computer Engineering

 Budapest University of Technology and Economics (BME) Faculty of Electrical Engineering and Information Technology (VIK), 2002–2007, graduated with honors